NathanTeeuwen/Dominulator/README.md

 Dominulator
 ===========

 A dominion simulator for playing the card game of dominion.
-This application features an app card picker designed to help you make choices in which cards to buy in a given deck.
-The UI is a card picking UI that will help you setup a game of dominion.
-Unlike most card pickers, you have the ability to run simulations of simple card combinations.
-A report will be generated which gives insights that can guide you into how to play this set of cards
+This is not your regular randomizer for picking a set of dominion cards for play.
+It will also help you learn about the combination of cards before the game starts.
+After using the refresh button to find the perfect set of cards, run simple simulations of simple card combinations to help gain intuition.
+To run a simulation, 1) create customized purchase orders for the two players.
+2)Simulate.
+After completion, a summary of the winning player is presented, but hitting details will show how the simulator choose to play the cards.

 ![Windows 8 Front End Example Picture](https://github.com/NathanTeeuwen/Dominulator/blob/master/Documentation/Win8Client.png "Windows 8 Dominulator front end")